rancherfederal/carbide-docs/docs/classified-provisioning-docs/installation.md

 In a connected environment, utilize the `Hauler` CLI to verify and collect the Rancher Government images and helm chart from the Carbide Secured Registry.

-1. Download the Carbide public key.
+1. Download the public key for Carbide.

     ```bash
-    # download the public key for carbide
     curl -sfL https://raw.githubusercontent.com/rancherfederal/carbide-releases/main/carbide-key.pub -o /tmp/carbide-key.pub
     ```